opensearch-project/documentation-website/_dashboards/visualize/maps.md

 ### Drawing shapes to filter data

 You can filter your data by drawing shapes on your map.
-You can also modify the filter and remove it completely.
+You can also edit, temporarily disable, exclude, negate, and remove the filter completely.

 When drawing a shape on the map, draw it in a counterclockwise direction to ensure the most accurate datapoints are included.
-Drawing in a clockwise direction does not include the correct datapoints.
-According to the GeoJSON specification, polygon orientation must follow the right-hand rule regarding the area that it bounds.
+According to the [GeoJSON specification](https://www.rfc-editor.org/rfc/rfc7946), polygon orientation must follow the right-hand rule regarding the area that it bounds.
 {: .note}

 You can configure the following map filter properties:

 - **Filter label** Allows you to give your filter a name.
 - **Spatial relation** Determines which operator to use during search.
-Works like a Venn diagram, but as a query.
-(Need to go back and check this.)
-- **Impacted layers** Whether the filter is applied the current view or another action.

 #### Creating a new filter using a rectangle